 Prominence: Largest mountain in Kenya, and second largest in Africa after Mt.
 Kilimanjaro.

-'Kiima Kya Kenia,' or, ‘ the glittering mountain.’
-The missionaries ironically recorded it as,
+known as, 'Kiima Kya Kenia,' or, ‘the glittering mountain.’
+The missionaries ironically

-Other ethnic groups such as the, Kikuyu, called the mountain, Kirinyaga, or, ‘the mountain with ostriches.’
+Other ethnic groups such as the Kikuyu, called the mountain, Kirinyaga, or, ‘the

 The Maasai community calls it, Ol Donyo Eibor, or, ‘the white mountain.’

-Mount Kenya is currently dormant, however, it was formerly a stratovolcano (is a tall, conical type volcano, said to mostly be composed of one layer hardened lava, tephra and volcanic ash.
-Source: Scicnce Daily and active during the Plio-Pleistocene period.
+Mount Kenya is currently dormant; however, it was formerly a stratovolcano, which is a tall, conical type volcano, said to mostly be composed of one-layer hardened lava, tephra and volcanic ash, (Source: Science Daily) and active during the Pleo-Pleistocene period.

 Way up in the mountain is U-shaped moorlands, created by glaciations.
 The circular hills on the steep sides are the remains of plugged vents, and the remainder of the mountain is symmetrical because of a central plug system.

-Climbing the mountain during rainy season is unfavorable.
+Climbing the mountain during the rainy season is unfavourable.

 - Huts and bunks bed, available on the upper side of the mountain, are basic, often providing shared amenities and facilities.
 Some of these include:

 - Austrian Hut: Is located near the Lewis Glacier on the slopes of Lenana Point.
 The hut can accommodate 30 visitors at a time, with a nearby hut accommodating porters.